angular/angular/aio/content/guide/router-tutorial-toh.md

 *   Create a `crisis-center` subfolder in the `src/app` folder
 *   Copy the files and folders from `app/heroes` into the new `crisis-center` folder
-*   In the new files, change every mention of "hero" to "crisis", and "heroes" to "crises"
+*   In the new files, change every mention of "hero" to "crisis," and "heroes" to "crises"
 *   Rename the NgModule files to `crisis-center.module.ts` and `crisis-center-routing.module.ts`

 Use mock crises instead of mock heroes: